Extending parental leave

 - be given to the employee within 21 days after the request

 - state whether the request is granted or refused.
+If the employer refuses the request, they need to include reasons for their refusal in their response.

 Refusing requests to extend parental leave